DID YOU EXPERIENCE DISCRIMINATION AT WORK DUE TO YOUR RELIGIOUS BELIEFS? CALL US TODAY!

 According to the Equal Employment Opportunity Commission, employers must allow their employees to express their religious beliefs at work unless it creates an environment of intimation and hostility.
 Some people can take their attempt to save souls—as they see it—too far.
 If it is found that an employee’s proselytizing makes it impossible for you or the team you are part of to function, then your employer need not accommodate it.

 Courts have ruled that an accommodation cannot be supported if it significantly harms the morale of other employees or leads to inefficiency or infringes the rights of other workers.
-You should contact a lawyer for victims of religious discrimination if you have further questions about this.
+You should contact a workplace lawyer for victims of discrimination if you have further questions about this.

 Atheists Are Included